11.1. Local taxation – introduction

 (ii) 25%: (a) on the revenues proceeding from any transaction under which the beneficiary is resident or domiciled in country where the taxation system is subsidized and; (b) on the labor revenues, with or without employment relationship, or on the revenues regarding rendering of services.

-It shall be noted that the services taxed by CIDE [Contribution for Intervening on Economic Domain], whose applicable rate is of 10%, are entitled to a reduction of the IRRF to 15%, unless the beneficiary of the remittances is located in a low-tax jurisdiction.
+It shall be noted that the specific services taxed by CIDE [Contribution for Intervening on Economic Domain], whose applicable rate is of 10%, are entitled to a reduction of the IRRF to 15%, unless the beneficiary of the remittances is located in a low-tax jurisdiction.
 In this case, IRRF will be levied at a 25% rate plus the CIDE at a 10% rate.

-11.10.
+11.9.
 Social Contributions on Revenues (“PIS” and “COFINS”)

 The Contribution for the Financing of Social Security (“COFINS”) and the Social Integration Program (“PIS”) shall be levied over the revenues received by the Brazilian legal entities, with the exception of few cases.